NaixGames/Polycosmos/README.md

 - Weaponsanity: weapons can be randomized as items in the multiworld.
 Buying them counts as a location check.

+- Hidden Aspects: hidden aspects can be randomized as items in the multiworld, needing to get those before being able to buy them on hades.
+Helps make them more balanced.

 - Keepsakesanity: keepsakes can randomized as items in the multiworld.
 Getting them count as a location check.

 - Storesanity: all important items from the store can be randomized in the multiworld.
 Buying them from the store count as a location check.